microsoft/TouchDevelop/README.md

 The docs are authored as TouchDevelop scripts in TouchDevelop itself.
 You can fork them and send pull requests from TouchDevelop itself to update them.
+You can update the local cache of documents by running this command:

+    jake update-docs

 ## More handy commands